Katy Jon Went – Photographer

 Available for Hire

-I’m available for photography shoots where you want someone friendly who will put you at ease and not judge your body or style, who prefers available natural light to flash, non-intrusive event photography, political reportage, art recording – process and finished article, or for a tutored photography walk around Norwich or Norfolk, including the loan of extensive equipment and specialist lenses, to learn digital photography, understand your own camera’s abilities and start to see the world through a lens at different f stops and shutter speeds.
+I’m available for photo shoots where you want someone friendly who will put you at ease and not judge your body or style, who prefers available natural light to flash, non-intrusive event photography, political reportage, art recording – process and finished article, or for a tutored photography walk around Norwich or Norfolk, including the loan of extensive (and expensive!) equipment and specialist lenses, to learn digital photography, understand your own camera’s abilities and start to see the world through a lens at different f stops and shutter speeds.
 (Call/text me on 07808 970429)